by-pinja/vf-rest/README.md

 curl -sS https://getcomposer.org/installer | php
 ```

-You can add this library as a dependency using following command:
+You can add this library as a dependency to your project using following command:

 ```bash
 composer require protacon/vf-rest